-Abigail was born on November 26, 1696 to Moses (Raphael) and Richea (Rycha) Levy.
-Levy was born in Germany in 1665 and moved to London when he was a young man.
+when he was a young man.
 There he had some success as a merchant, but felt there were more opportunities in the New World, so he decided to come to America, arriving in New York City in about 1705.
 Moses Levy became a substantial merchant in New York and owned a number of ships that transported goods between America and Europe.
-Moses Levy became an active member of Congregation Shearith Israel and served for several years as Parnas (President) of the synagogue.
+He was an active member of Congregation

+Shearith Israel and served for several years as parnas (president) of the synagogue.